 Those who are addicted to these highly habit-forming drugs are often at a loss when it comes time to seek help, fearing that they may be judged or simply don’t know where to turn to get assistance.
 There are a variety of treatment programs available for those seeking help.
 Both inpatient and outpatient recovery options can reap success along with 12-step fellowships, holistic healing approaches, and medically-assisted detox programs.
-NIDA (the National Institute on Drug Abuse), are advocates for patients recovery and conduct research on drug addiction and drug prevention across the U.S. (Source) To read more on recovery options available as well as relapse prevention recourse, click here.
+NIDA (the National Institute on Drug Abuse), are advocates for patients recovery and conduct research on drug addiction and drug prevention across the U.S. (Source).

 Did you know that deaths by virtue of opioid overdoses have quadrupled in the last 15 years?
 This is a ramification of standard opioids being laced with potent additives which boast 50-100 times the strength of a normal opioid.
 If measures aren’t taken immediately, the U.S runs the risk of losing close to 100 citizens per day due to opiate overdoses (Source).
 In the U.S., over 15,000 people die as a result of overdosing on prescriptions opioids and 8,200 dies as a result of a heroin overdose every single year.
 That number will only increase if these drugs are kept easily accessible (Source).
-To read more on the history of opiates
+Read more on the history of opiates

 The death toll related to illicit drugs, such as heroin and opioids, is jaw-dropping.
 Opioids, both legal and illegal, take the lives of more people than any other drug overdoses.
 More than 1 in 3 Americans was prescribed opioids for pain relief in 2015 and countless more get access to these drugs illicitly on a daily basis (Source).
-Click here to read more on the current opioids fatality count.
+Read more on the current opioids fatality count.

-Although the prescribing of prescription opioids has been cut down and more intensely regulated in the last several years, opioids are still very much an addiction problem across most regions in the U.S. Click here to learn more on opioid prescriptions in the U.S.
+Although the prescribing of prescription opioids has been cut down and more intensely regulated in the last several years, opioids are still very much an addiction problem across most regions in the U.S. Learn more on opioid prescriptions in the U.S.